mhhollomon/yalr/README.md

 ## Release Highlights

-**WARNING** This release is mildly incompatible with previous version.
+**WARNING** This release has incompatiblities with the previous version.

 - Switch to Context Sensitive Lexical Analysis.
 This will potentailly change the actual language that is recognized for a given grammar.
 See